-One of the hoarier chestnuts beloved of deniers of evolution, vaccines and the climate is the story of Albert Einstein’s response to news that a hundred Third Reich scientists had excoriated his Theory of Relativity as “flawed.”
+One of the hoarier chestnuts beloved of deniers of evolution, vaccines and the climate is the story of Albert Einstein’s response to news that a hundred Third Reich scientists excoriated his Theory of Relativity as “flawed.”

 “Unlike science, history requires some—as it were—skepticism,” she continues, “because it tends to be written by the winners, who have no postgraduate [training in] historiography.”

-Brass tacks: forget everything you’ve ever been taught.
+Bottom line: forget everything you’ve ever been taught.
 It seems it was the Nazis who got it right.

 Few genii in history can claim to have added an entire discipline to human knowledge.
 Isaac Newton single-handedly gave us the science of optics.
 Richard Feynman not only discovered the world of quantum electrodynamics but mapped most of the territory himself.
-And rounding out this exclusive list, it was a petite, unassuming geologian named Naomi who taught us all we know about a new field she dubbed simply Consensuology.
+And to round out this exclusive list, it was a petite, unassuming geologian named Naomi who taught us all we know about a new field she dubbed simply Consensuology.